Hyperparameter selection for Discrete Mumford-Shah: Performance assessment

-To assess the relevance of SURE~\eqref{eq:fdmcsure} in the context of interface detection, as well as the efficiency of the proposed automated minimization making use of the SUGAR proposed in Section~\ref{sec:hyperparameters}, systematic experiments are performed on test data.
-Two \textit{geometries} are considered, i.e., two noise-free piecewise smooth grey level images, depicted in the first column of Fig.~\ref{fig:geometries}.
-While the first ground truth image, at the top left of Fig.~\ref{fig:geometries}, presents rectilinear contours, the second one, bottom left of Fig.~\ref{fig:geometries}, also contains an elliptic shape with curved contours.
-The test set is then composed of degraded versions of these two original images, obtained by adding an independent identically distributed Gaussian noise of variance $\sigma^2$.
-Several noise levels are explored, corresponding to $\sigma \in \{ 0.01, 0.05, 0.1, 0.2, 0.3 \}$.
-Realizations of the noisy images for each geometry and each noise level are displayed in Fig.~\ref{fig:geometries}, the signal-to-noise ratio decreasing progressively from the second to the sixth column.
+\textbf{Data -- } To assess the relevance of SURE~\eqref{eq:fdmcsure} in the context of interface detection, as well as the efficiency of the proposed automated minimization making use of the SUGAR proposed in Section~\ref{sec:hyperparameters}, systematic experiments are performed on the test data displayed in Fig.~\ref{fig:denoisedgeometries} and several noise levels are explored, corresponding to $\sigma \in \{ 0.01,0.05,0.1\}$.
+Additional experiments with other geometries and level of noise are provided in Appendix~\ref{sec:add_exp}.